Last updated: May 7, 2022

-A food service permit application must be completed two weeks prior to the event and submitted to the Anne Arundel County Department of Health, 3 Harry S. Truman Parkway, Annapolis, MD 21401.
-A fee of $114 for high and moderate risk facilities or $35 for low risk facilities must be submitted with the application.
+A temporary food service license application must be completed two weeks prior to the event and submitted to the Anne Arundel County Department of Health, 3 Harry S. Truman Parkway, Annapolis, MD 21401.
+A fee of $114 for high and moderate priority facilities or $35 for low priority facilities must be submitted with the application.
 (Download the Application)

-A permit is not required for those food facilities which serve only non-potentially hazardous commercially packaged foods, such as candy, pretzels, chips, nuts, sodas, bottled water or other similar snack foods.
-No fee is required for an excluded organization with proof of tax exempt status.
+A license is not required for those food facilities which serve only non-potentially hazardous commercially packaged foods, such as candy, pretzels, chips, nuts, sodas, bottled water or other similar snack foods.
+No fee is required for a non-profit organization with proof of IRS tax exempt status.
 The application should provide the name and daytime/cell phone number of a person the Department of Health can contact.

 Introductions, Guidelines and Forms:

 - Temporary Food Services Facility Summary of Requirements

 - Priority Assessment for Temporary Food Services Facilities

 To apply for a food service license for a temporary event, bring or mail the TEMPORARY Food Service Facility License application to the Anne Arundel County Department of Health located at 3 Harry S. Truman Parkway, Annapolis, MD 21401 TWO WEEKS BEFORE you intend to begin operating.
 There will be a penalty fee assessed for applications received less than two weeks prior to the event.
 The application requires information such as the location, date(s) and time of the event, what foods will be served, and the address and phone number of a contact person.
 The fee for the license is:

 Penalty Fee (for applications received less than two weeks prior to event)